 Consider contacting National Office Independence if you are aware of a Close Relative who has one of the following situations: a financial interest in a company that is material to his/her net worth; Employment in an accounting, financial reporting or other significant role at a company.

 - Deloitte US Firms – Includes the following: Deloitte LLP, Deloitte & Touche LLP, Deloitte Tax LLP, Deloitte Financial Advisory Services LLP, Deloitte Consulting LLP, Deloitte Services LP, and their affiliates

 - Independence – Integrity, professional skepticism, intellectual honesty, objectivity, freedom from conflicts of interest both in fact and appearance

 - Restricted entity – Any attest (audit) client and its affiliates including non–client affiliates of the attest client

-A Spousal Equivalent relationship is deemed to exist in any of the following cases:
+- Spousal equivalent – Relationship is deemed to exist in any of the following case

 - A civil union in which the applicable law does not define the parties as spouses.

 - A domestic partnership registered with a governmental body.